derek-knox/Coding-For-Designers/book/JavaScript/Expressions.md

 ### Complex Values

 Any value that isn't one of the five primitive values is a complex value.
 The only complex value type in JavaScript is the `Object`.
 An object is considered either *basic* or *specific* based on how it is created.
-Regardless of how it's created, its properties can contain references to primitive values in addition to complex values.
+Regardless of how however, its properties can contain references to primitive values and complex values.
 In contrast, a primitive can be only one of the five primitive types (`null`, `undefined`, `Boolean`, `Number`, or `String`).

 #### Object